-- Review the Board of Regents Student Conduct Code, particularly the relevant definitions of Disciplinary Offenses indicated in your charge letter.
+- Review the Board of Regents Student Conduct Code, particularly the relevant definitions of Prohibited Behavior(s) indicated in your charge letter.

 - If you would like an Advisor(s) present: *You may have up to 2 Advisors of your choosing who are not witnesses with information relevant to the case.

-- Inform the Hearing Officer that you will have an Advisor(s) present via email to [email protected].
+- Inform the Conduct Educator that you will have an Advisor(s) present via email to [email protected].

-- Inform your Advisor of the date, time, and location of your Conduct Conference. *The Hearing Officer is not required to reschedule the Conduct Conference if the date/time conflicts with the Advisor’s schedule.
+- Inform your Advisor of the date, time, and location of your Conduct Conference.
+NOTE: The Conduct Educator is not required to reschedule the Conduct Conference if the date/time conflicts with the Advisor’s schedule.